Small bowel cancer

 Gastrointestinal stromal tumours (GIST) are a rare type of sarcoma that can start in the connective tissue in the small bowel.

 These are tumours that have started somewhere else in the body and have spread to the small bowel.
-These cancer cells have to be treated in the same way as your primary cancer type.
+These cancer cells have to be treated in the same way as your type.
 The most common cancers to spread to the small bowel include ovarian and pancreatic cancers.

 It's important to read about your type of primary cancer to get the right information and support for you.